-Domestic violence can be physical and mental abuse, threats and or intimidation from a family member.
+Domestic violence can be physical and or mental abuse, threats and or intimidation from a family member.
 It can be a pattern of behaviour over many years or it can be a one-off incident.
 You do not have to suffer physical violence to obtain legal protection.
-If you are being harassed verbally, over the telephone or via social media such as twitter then you may still able to obtain protection
+If you are being harassed verbally, over the telephone or via social media, such as Twitter, then you may still able to obtain protection.

 What is an injunction?

 An injunction is an order by the court by which a person is required to do, or refrain from doing, a particular act.

 There are three types of injunctions which are particularly relevant to family law:-

 2.)
 Ouster orders

 The purpose of a non-molestation order is to prevent the perpetrator from molesting, interfering, assaulting, harassing, threatening or pestering the other person or the children.